Gaggle is the first and only safety solution for student learning platforms to offer gun detection technology to stop suicides and school shootings.

 At a time when school shootings seem ubiquitous, students practice active shooting drills, and communities search for answers on ways of preventing these tragic events, this new capability will empower school districts nationwide to better protect their students from gun violence and help to save young lives.

-“No other company or service is offering a gun imagery detection tool for K-12 schools,” stated Jeff Patterson, chief executive officer of Gaggle.
+“No other safety solution for student learning platforms is offering a gun imagery detection tool for K-12 schools,” stated Jeff Patterson, chief executive officer of Gaggle.
 “This will be a game-changer for school districts as it will allow them to immediately identify students who are posting or sharing gun or weapon-related images on school-issued devices and platforms and to quickly intervene to stop any potential acts of self-harm or violence to others.”

 Powered by the latest AI image recognition software available today, as well as Gaggle’s proprietary technology, the new gun detection feature is designed to explicitly search for and detect gun images, ammunition, magazines, and other gun or weapon-related paraphernalia on K-12 school-issued devices and online collaboration platforms.